open-quantum-safe/liboqs/README.md

 - `-DBUILD_SHARED_LIBS=<val>`: `<val>` can be `ON` or `OFF`; when `ON`, CMake generates instructions for building a shared library, otherwise it generates instructions for building a static library.
 - `OPENSSL_ROOT_DIR=<val>`: `<val>` specifies the directory in which CMake will look for OpenSSL.

-All supported options are listed in the `.CMake/alg-support.cmake` file, and can be viewed by running `cmake -LAH ..` in the `build` directory`.
+All supported options are listed in the `.CMake/alg-support.cmake` file, and can be viewed by running `cmake -LAH ..` in the `build` directory.
 All subsequent instructions assume we are in `build`.

 3. The main build result is `lib/liboqs.a`, a static library.
 The public headers are located in the `include` directory.
 There are also a variety of programs built under the `tests` directory: